mnsn/appid-python-flask-example/README.md

 ```
 to exchange code with an access token and an id token, you need to send a post request to the token endpoint with:
-* client_id - You can find it in the service credentials section in your dashboard or just bind your app to appid and serviceConfig class will extract it.
+* client_id - You can find it in the service credentials section in your dashboard or just bind your app to appid, and serviceConfig class will extract it.
-* grunt_type - It always "authorization_code"
+* grunt_type - It's always "authorization_code"
 * redirect_uri - The redirect URI from the authorization process. this is part of the open-id spec, appid service will validate that redirect URI in the code exchange process.
 * code - The code you got after the authorization process.

-this endpoint is protected by your client id as the username and your secret as the password.
+this endpoint is protected with your client id as the username and your secret as the password.
-Both can be found in the service credentials section in appid dashboard or extracted at runtime using ServiceConfig class
+Both can be found in the service credentials section in appid dashboard or extracted at runtime using the ServiceConfig class

 If it had no error, the token endpoint return status code 200 and a JSON contains the 2 tokens.
-in my code, I saved them on the session and redirected to the protected resource, which validate those tokens and if they are valid shows the page.
+In my code, I saved them for the session and redirected to the protected resource, which validates those tokens, and if they are valid shows the page.

 ## validating the tokens
-appid tokens are signed by appid private key to validate them you need to get appid public key and open them. under `token-utils.py' you can see the code I used to open them ,I used pyJWT which is a big library to handle jwt tokens
+appid tokens are signed by appid private key.
+To validate them you need to get appid public key and open them.
+Under `token-utils.py' you can see the code I used to open them ,I used pyJWT which is a big library to handle jwt tokens

 ```python
     import jwt